francjerez/versus/README.md

 Another `bad input size` exception will be thrown if either of the two input sequences exceeds `4294967295` items in size, or is empty.

 Finally, in order to be able to dynamically allocate enough space for the main algorithm, a preliminary memory check is carried out.
-If your addressable heap turns out to be insufficient, one last `lack of memory` exception will follow.
+If your addressable virtual memory turns out to be insufficient, one last `lack of memory` exception will follow.

 As for warnings, a `too many edges` message could be written to `stdout` just before the output is printed.
 This is a fallback mechanism for those fringe cases where the number of matching edges reach the `UINT_MAX` limit (yep, as the inputs).
 When that happens, *Versus* stops looking for the LCS/SES, and the best available alternative is backtracked instead.